Coaching is one of the most rewarding ways to be involved with Girls on the Run!

 This is a new training platform developed to help prepare coaches deliver the curriculum with confidence and to work through some of the standard procedures prior to our "in person" training.
 Your "in person" training will then be more focused on content, delivery and coaching logistics.

-In Person Coach Training- Six hours of mandatory coach training for all new GOTR coaches (based on GOTRI® curriculum) on Sunday, February 11th from 12:45-6:30 p.m. in Richmond.
+In Person Coach Training- Six hours of mandatory coach training for all new GOTR coaches (based on GOTRI® curriculum) will be held on Sunday, February 3rd 8:30-2:30 in Richmond at Wells Coleman, LLC.

 Team Meeting- Meet with co-coaches and school/program site liaison.